Course Selection for Year 3 BMSc

 If departments have space in the 4000-level Research Projects that are required in their Honours Specialization modules (due to attrition in the number of students progressing from their Honours Specializations from Year 3 to 4), then permission might be granted to admit new students into their HSP modules for Year 4.
 Since it is not possible to predict whether space may open in Year 4 of any Honours Specialization module for students who are not registered in the HSP in Year 3, students are encouraged to satisfy the Progression Requirements of the module(s) in which they are registered for Year 3.

-Admission to Double Majors in Year 4 is not limited to a particular number of students but students must satisfy the minimum Progression Requirements, including the courses required to progress to Year 4, of their desired Double Major combination.
+Admission to Double Majors in Year 4 is not limited to a particular number of students but students must satisfy the minimum Progression Requirements of their desired Double Major combination while in Year 3.

 Double Major students may request special permission to substitute Medical Sciences 4000E for a 4000-level Research Project:

 If departments have space in the 4000-level Research Projects that are required in their Honours Specialization modules (due to attrition in the number of students progressing from their Honours Specializations from Year 3 to 4), then permission might be granted to either (i) admit new students into their HSP modules in Year 4, or (ii) allow students in BMSc (Honours) Double Majors to substitute Medical Sciences 4000E with one of the 4985E Research Projects.
-Keep in mind that the 4986Y corequisite course would have to be taken in addition to the usual modular requirements for Double Majors (e.g., 11.5 courses required)
+The 4986Y corequisite course would have to be taken, in addition to the usual modular requirements for Double Majors (e.g., 11.0 modular courses + 4986Y would be required).
+It is important to note that typically the departments will require that students have satisfied the Progression Requirements of their Honours Specialization module to consider granting special permission for enrollment in their 4985E (and 4986Y) courses.

 Keep in mind: Most of the basic medical science courses have constraints on registration (priorities, restrictions, reserved spaces), and registration in courses for which students do not have access during the Priority Enrollment Period may not be possible.
 See Access to Courses for full details, and use the waitlist option when registering for courses.